On Being Frank

 Frankness is the quality of being Frank.
 Or frank.
-It’s wonderful that my otherwise boring and monosyllabic given name is an adjective.
+It’s wonderful that my otherwise boring, monosyllabic name is an adjective.
 I’m considered by many to be quite honest and direct, sometimes too much so.
 “Frank” suits me.
-It also seems to be the name of the default hard luck hero in many films.
-Or the main character’s dependable buddy.
+It also seems to be the name of the default hard luck hero in many films, or the main character’s dependable buddy.
+Frank Drebin, Frank Serpico, Frank Castle, Frank N. Furter.
 Clint Eastwood has played four characters named “Frank” in his films.
 I’m in good company.
 I suggest visiting Ranker to see a list of Franks.
-Try and guess which my favourites are and win a No Prize.
+Try and guess my favourites and win a No Prize.

-I was born May 27th, 1970 and I grew up in Canada, specifically in a place called Scarborough.
+I grew up in Canada, specifically in a place called Scarborough.
 For those of you unfamiliar with the terrain, that’s a town that thanks to urban sprawl has become a suburb of Toronto.
 I left at 19 and attended the University of Western Ontario.
 After that I moved to New York City to study.
-Later, I then shifted into the emerging technology industry and worked as a support director, but my creative tendencies led me into the realm of content development.
+Later, I juggled theatre with working in the emerging technology industry as a support director, but my creative tendencies led me into the realm of content development.
 I’ve lived in a number of places and travelled extensively.
 I have articles of clothing in my closet that have been to more countries than most people I know.

-Now I reside in Madrid, Spain and work as the content director of an up-and-coming Web firm, as well as as a freelance language consultant, doing voice work for film and broadcast media, translating, coaching actors, writing for mags, etc. You can read all about my professional experience on LinkedIn.
-Send me a message via the contact page if you’d like to connect on Facebook.
+Now I reside in Madrid, Spain and work at a consulting firm as a specialist in content strategy, UXN, and storytelling, as well as as a freelance language consultant, doing voice work for film and broadcast media, translating, coaching actors, writing for mags, etc. You can read all about my professional experience on LinkedIn.

-I only spill more details with a pint in my hand.
-I can assure you that I never spill any part of the pint, however.
+I only spill more details with a pint in my hand but I can assure you, I never spill any of the pint.